leomancini/origami-studio-material-system/README.md

 ## Top App Bar

 *An Android top app bar with customizable left and right actions.
-It offers regular and prominent sizes*
+It offers regular and prominent sizes.*
 <br>
 *Use the Touch button on the component to capture taps on individual icons in the app bar.*